doorfortyfour/TileWorldCreator/docs/Runtime.md

 // TileWorldCreator component reference public TileWorldCreator twc;
 // Modify map
+// _x and _y are the map position
-twc.ModifyMap(string _layerName, int _x, int _y);
+twc.ModifyMap("Island", int _x, int _y);
 ```

 + `_layerName`
-  The generation layer name which has the paint modifier you want to modify
+  The blueprint layer name which has the paint modifier you want to modify
 + `_x`
   The x position on the map
 + `_y`